isaac88/istio-certified-associate-ica-exam/2_traffic_management/README.md

 </details>

 #### Ex5.2: Inject httpbin service automatically at workload level.
 Only httpbin service should be automatically injected inside the default namespace.

+Requirements:

+* Inject httpbin service automatically at workload level.
+  * Only httpbin service should be automatically injected inside the default namespace.
+* Check that httpbin service is ONLY automatically injected when it's deployed.

 <details>
   <summary>Solution</summary>